What is a hippo?

 Where do hippopotamuses live?

 Two hippo species are found in Africa.
-The large hippo, found in East Africa, occurs south of the Sahara.
-The other, much smaller (440 to 605 pounds) species of hippo is the pygmy hippopotamus.
-Limited to very restricted ranges in West Africa, it is a shy, solitary forest dweller and is now rare.
+The common hippo (also known as the large hippo), found in East Africa, occurs south of the Sahara.
+The other much smaller species of hippo is the pygmy hippopotamus.
+Limited to very restricted ranges in West Africa, it is a shy, solitary forest dweller, and is now endangered.